Sunday, 28 November 2010

 Remember this simple fact: You cannot see the whole effect you have on your surroundings.

-Fowler and Christakis of Harvard University came to this conclusion; a random act of generosity can influence dozens more.
+A study from scientists Fowler and Christakis of Harvard University came to this conclusion; a random act of generosity can influence dozens more.

 Not only will the recipient of the first act be more likely to be generous to people around him, and that effect lasts for some time.
 But the people he is generous towards will also be more likely to be generous to other people up to three degrees of separation.